Good 4 U: United Kingdom

 In the United Kingdom, "Good 4 U" was also a commercial success.
 The song accumulated over 1 million streams in its first three days in the United Kingdom.
 The song debuted at number two on the UK Singles Chart, marking Rodrigo's second top-10 song and third top-20 song in the country.
 In its second week, the song topped the chart, becoming Rodrigo's second number-one single after "Drivers License".
 "Good 4 U" became one of the biggest chart-topping singles in the UK in 2021, gathering more than 117,000 units sold in its second week, including 13.5 million streams, to reach number one.
 It topped the charts for five consecutive weeks, in the fourth of which it became the first rock song to reach such a feat since Evanescence's "Bring Me to Life" (2003).
 In its seventh week, the song was dethroned by Ed Sheeran's "Bad Habits" dropping down to number 2 on the UK Singles Chart.
 After ten weeks within the top ten on the UK Charts, "Good 4 U" dropped out of the top ten charting at number 12.
 "Good 4 U" spent a total of 25 weeks inside the UK Top 40 in 2021.
 At the end of the year, it was reported that "Good 4 U" had been streamed a total of 167 million times in the UK as well as being the second biggest song in the UK in 2021 by selling 1,390,000 copies.
-"Good 4 U" spent a total of 61 weeks on the UK Top 100 and has since been certified 3x Platinum for 1,800,000 units.
+"Good 4 U" spent a total of 61 weeks on the UK Top 100 and has since been certified 4× Platinum for 2,400,000 units.
+The song has also been streamed a total of 253 million times.

 Worldwide

-Elsewhere, In Ireland "Good 4 U" scored Rodrigo's second number-one song on the Official Irish Singles Chart, following "Drivers License".
+In Ireland "Good 4 U" scored Rodrigo's second number-one song on the Official Irish Singles Chart, following "Drivers License".
 With this, all singles from Sour had entered the top 10 of the chart.
 The song spent five consecutive weeks at number one in Ireland.
 "Good 4 U" further topped the singles chart in New Zealand and Singapore.
 In Australia, "Good 4 U" debuted at number two on the ARIA Singles Chart, after which it rose to number one upon the impact of Sour.
 "Good 4 U" spent six consecutive weeks at number one in Australia.